janaesteadman/GEOG5990M/readme.md

 Generate Bivariate Choropleth Maps: Create visualizations that illustrate the relationships between green spaces and various demographic variables with strong correlations across London boroughs.

 Further Information

-To successfully run the code and reproduce the analysis, users should ensure they have the necessary Python environment set up, including all required libraries specified in the requirements.txt file.
-Additionally, users should verify that they have appropriate data files in the correct format and directory structure as outlined above.
+To successfully run the code and reproduce the analysis, users should ensure they have the necessary Python environment set up, including all required libraries specified in the code.
+Users should verify that they have appropriate data files in the correct format and directory structure as outlined above.

+Additionally, the install system dependencies command (!apt-get update
+!apt-get install -y libcairo2-dev libjpeg-dev libgif-dev) to generate the bivariate chloropleth map is used for Debian based systems such as google colab.

+The commands for various operating systems are as follows:

+# MacOS
+#Update Homebrew
+brew update
+#Install dependencies
+brew install cairo libjpeg giflib

+# Windows
+#Update conda
+conda update conda

+#Install dependencies
+conda install -c conda-forge cairo libjpeg-turbo giflib

 References